abdolence/firestore-rs/README.md

 ## Timestamps support

-By default, the types such as `FirestoreDateTime` (an alias for `jiff::Timestamp`) serializes as a string to Firestore (while deserialization works from Timestamps and Strings).
+By default, the types such as `FirestoreInstant` (an alias for `jiff::Timestamp`) serializes as a string to Firestore (while deserialization works from Timestamps and Strings).

 To change this behaviour and support Firestore timestamps on database level there are two options: